neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 ## Reaction

-A Handbook of the Cherokee Verb: A Preliminary Study (Feeling, Kopris, Lachler, and van Tuyl), Tahlequah, Oklahoma: CHerokee Heritage Center, 2003.
+A Handbook of the Cherokee Verb: A Preliminary Study (Feeling, Kopris, Lachler, and van Tuyl), Tahlequah, Oklahoma: Cherokee Heritage Center, 2003.
 Pp 252

 > The typeface chosen for the syllabary is an easy-to-read sans serif
 > font, much more inviting than the commonly used intricate characters
 > derived from nineteenth-century models.
 Neil Kandalgaonkar, credited
 > with designing the font, has done an admirable job.

--- International Journal of American Linguistics - 72(2):pp. 285-287; A Handbook of the Cherokee Verb: A Preliminary Study (Feeling, Kopris, Lachler, and van Tuyl)
+-- _[International Journal of American Linguistics](http://www.press.uchicago.edu/ucp/journals/journal/ijal.html)_ - Volume 72, Issue 2, April 2006, pp. 285-287;
+A Handbook of the Cherokee Verb: A Preliminary Study (Feeling, Kopris, Lachler, and van Tuyl).
+[JSTOR archive link](http://www.jstor.org/stable/10.1086/507168)